-Some women have morning sickness through the entire pregnancy, which is really tough and tiring.
-Morning sickness is just apart of being pregnant and it is not much you can do to make it go away but, there are ways to help to deal with having morning sickness.
+Some women have morning sickness throughout the entire pregnancy, which is really tough and tiring.
+Morning sickness is just a part of being pregnant and it is not much you can do to make it go away but, there are ways to help to deal with having morning sickness.

-Dealing with morning sickness is tricky because find what works and what doesn’t work can take testing and time.
+Dealing with morning sickness is tricky because finding what works and what doesn’t work can take testing and time.
 Not all methods of dealing with morning sickness are the same for everyone.

 This is one of the best ways to help with the feelings of nausea.
 Eating small light snacks throughout the day, before bed and in the mornings can help to deal with nausea.
 Keeping a snack by your bed at night for those just in case scenarios.

 When choosing a snack to make sure it is something light and easy on the stomach.
 You don’t want any heavy or fatty foods.
 That may make your nausea worse.
 Some of my favorite snacks were applesauce and saltine crackers.